 The clawback scheme allows the Company to reclaim, in exceptional circumstances, the incentive components of the remuneration from these key employees, where negligence, misconduct or fraud has resulted in financial or reputational loss to the Company.
 The list of key executives subject to the clawback scheme is reviewed periodically.

 Principle 8: Disclosure on Remuneration

-The breakdown of the remuneration of the Directors and the top five key executives of the Company for FY2023 is as follows:
+The breakdown of the remuneration of the Directors of the Company for FY2024 is as follows: